-- Common Goal/Success: The goal of the game should be designed in a way such that success means success for all players. - Heterogeneous resources: Each player should have one unique tool or ability enabling him/her to perform unique tasks in the game which other players cannot perform, e.g. only the player with the axe can fell palms in order to get wood for building the hut, the raft or for fire. - Refillable personal resources): In order to create a certain tension, there should be certain refillable resources (e.g. a health or hunger value) which slowly deplete automatically or when players act dangerously.
+- Common Goal/Success: The goal of the game should be designed in a way such that success means success for all players.
+It should not be possible to win or lose the game alone. - Heterogeneous resources: Each player should have one or more unique tools or abilities enabling him/her to perform unique tasks in the game which other players cannot perform, e.g. only the player with the axe can fell palms in order to get wood for building the hut, the raft or for fire. - Refillable personal resources): In order to create a certain tension, there should be certain refillable resources (e.g. a health or a hunger value) which slowly deplete automatically or when players act dangerously.
 Furthermore, they should be influenceable in a way such that players can help each other (e.g. food could be gathered by one player and then be given to another player to prevent him/her from starving).

-- Collectable and tradable resources: There should be resources in the game world necessary for the players to win the game.
-These resources should be tradable between players in order to create space for decisions to negotiate or collaborate (e.g. giving a resource to another player for the common good of the team or trading resources between players). - Collaborative tasks: If all tasks could be solved by one player, there would be no need to collaborate.
+This not only creates a general tension towards success, but also a tension between players and thus, a place for interaction and room for decisions. - Collectable and tradeable resources: There should be resources in the game world necessary for the players to win the game.
+These resources should be tradeable between players in order to create space for decisions to negotiate or collaborate (e.g. giving a resource to another player for the common good of the team or trading resources between players). - Collaborative tasks: If all tasks could be solved by one player, there would be no need to collaborate.
 So there should be tasks which are solvable only if players act together.
 Those tasks may include the heterogeneous resources described above to create a need for certain players to participate in team tasks.
-This may cause a need for discussion among players when the group depends on one individual. - Communication: It has been shown that communication is vital for collaborative learning.
+This may cause a need for discussion among players when the group depends on one individual.

+- Communication: It has been shown that communication is vital for collaborative learning.
 So the game should provide a way for players to communicate (e.g. chat system, voice communication).
 While voice communication might be easier for most players, a text-based chat system might be easier to evaluate.
-Also a third party tool for communication like Skype, TeamSpeak or Mumble could be used. - Ingame help system: The game should provide help to the players when they are stuck.
+Also a third party tool for communication like Skype, TeamSpeak or Mumble could be used.
+Apart from the technical availability of communication, the game design should enforce communication, i.e. through division of information (one player receives information which is important for another player). - Ingame help system: The game should provide help to the players when they get stuck.
 The easiest way is a popup when players fail a task or it takes them too long to solve it.
 Furthermore, the help system should be triggerable by the players.
-A more sophisticated but also more immersive way is to include help in the game itself, e.g. by having ingame characters (NPCs) providing help when needed. - Scoreboard: A scoreboard should show both individual efforts and team efforts at the end of the game.
+A more sophisticated but also more immersive way (because it does not interrupt the game flow) is to include help in the game itself, e.g. by having ingame characters (NPCs) providing help when needed. - Scoreboard: A scoreboard should show both individual efforts and team efforts at the end of the game.
 This may help players judge the overall success (e.g. by comparison with other teams or previous attempts) and each player's contribution to the team performance.
-The individual score may function as a motivator for selfish actions which helps to make collaboration not selfevident. - Trading system: Players should be able to trade items among each other.
+The individual score may function as a motivator for selfish actions which helps to make collaboration not self-evident. - Trading system: Players should be able to trade items among each other.
 This creates space for decisions for or against collaboration.
+Especially regarding the scoreboard, there might be a motivation for and against trade at some times.